MyRichard12/node_websocket/README.md

 $ heroku open
 ```

-- Please note you must have the HEROKU applicatio running on your computer
+- Please note you must have the HEROKU application running on your computer